-The Department of Agriculture and Water Resources screens all imported cargo for biosecurity risk material.
-The department charges fees to cover the expense of operating these biosecurity services.
+The Department of Agriculture, Water and the Environment screens all imported cargo for biosecurity risk material.
+The department charges fees to cover the expense of providing these biosecurity services.
 The fee depends on the way the consignment is presented to the department for inspection and the type of service provided.

 The department uses a number of methods to assess the biosecurity risk of all imported air consignments.
-These methods include checking documents, x–ray screening and detector dogs.
+These methods include checking documents, X–ray screening and using detector dogs.

-After these assessments, around 98 per cent of imported air consignments are released without requiring a physical inspection or additional costs to the importer.
+After these assessments, around 98% of imported air consignments are released without requiring a physical inspection or additional costs to the importer.

 Frequently asked questions

-1. My consignment has been inspected by the department but no item of biosecurity concern was found.
-Why has the carrier charged me a ‘Quarantine/Biosecurity Processing Fee’?
+My consignment has been inspected by the department but no goods of biosecurity concern were found.
+Why has the courier charged me a ‘Quarantine/Biosecurity processing Fee’?